Navalag/simple_JavaScript_app/README.md

 ```

-Now you can play with code and see how it works :smiley: :kissing_heart:
+Now you can play with code and see how it works :ok_hand:

-Enjoy :dizzy:
+Enjoy :heart_eyes: